lchacon-LANL/pixie3d/doc/README.txt

 runs, "O" should normally be used, and one should type

 # make BOPT=O distclean
-# make BOPT=O pixie3d
-# make BOPT=O pixplot
+# make BOPT=O all

 to generate pixie3d.petsc.x and pixplot.petsc.x (the parallel postprocessor).
-At this point, testing is not available for the parallel version.

-4.3> Special Makefile flags
+For testing in parallel, type:

+# make BOPT=O tests-b

+4.3> Options when invoking "make"

-There are several specific purpose flags in the makefile that one can invoke when compiling PIXIE3D.
-These are:
+There are several specific options for the make command:

-FC: to set the fortran compiler (default is f90)

 OPT: to set the optimization level.
 Can be set to "g" (debugging), "O" (optimized), "p" (profiling), "s" (static; for Absoft only), and "v"